Christmas Time (Is Here Again): Recording

 The Beatles recorded Christmas Time Is Here Again! on 28 November 1967 in Studio Three of EMI Recording Studios.
 Running from 6:00 pm to 2:45 am, Martin produced the session, assisted by balance engineer Geoff Emerick.
 Having last been in the studio two weeks earlier to finish the final recording for their new EP Magical Mystery Tour, it was the band's first Christmas record not made amidst another project.
 Actor Victor Spinetti was present at the session, helping Lennon prepare tapes for The Lennon Play: In His Own Write, a stage adaptation of the band member's books, In His Own Write (1964) and A Spaniard in the Works (1965).
-The band invited Spinetti to participate in the record's recording; he performed in the skits and sung on the song.
+The band invited Spinetti to participate in the record's recording; he performed in the skits and sang on the song.
 Recorded in a single take, the basic recording features Ringo Starr on drums, George Harrison on a Gibson J-160E acoustic guitar, Lennon on timpani and Paul McCartney on piano.
 The Beatles, along with Martin and Spinetti, then overdubbed manually double-tracked vocals onto the original take.

 Martin, again assisted by Emerick, returned to EMI the day after the session to mix its recordings.
 From 2:30 to 5:30 pm, they edited several mono remixes of the record, with the total number of remixes unknown.
 Edited together with the Beatles' skits, the finished version runs 6:08.
 Martin and Emerick copied their finished master version to tape, then sent it to Lyntone Records for pressing.